Litter of mice

 LEVEL III

-Level III services include Levels I and II adding highly-skilled technical services to meet specific, time-intensive breeding needs (e.g. plug check, background strain change, supportive strain/phenotype care such as cross-fostering), and/or research specific requests (e.g. addition of lab record keeping or lab spreadsheets, participation in weekly lab meetings).
+Level III services include Levels I and II adding highly skilled technical services to meet specific, time-intensive breeding needs (e.g. plug check, timed breeding, background strain change, supportive strain/phenotype care such as cross-fostering), and/or research specific requests (e.g. addition of lab record keeping, participation in weekly lab meetings).